 “I’m sure she’ll get another promotion by the end of the year.”

-They show up to their commitments and they do their work, all the while putting on an act that everything is OK.
-Opening up about their feelings would leave them vulnerable, or so they think.
-This means that someone with high-functioning depression has learned to maintain a certain exterior that says, “Everything is fine.”
+They show up to their commitments and they do their work while putting on an act that everything is OK.
+They do not open up about their feelings because they do not want to feel vulnerable.
+People with high-functioning depression learn to pretend that “Everything is fine.”

-Of course, the truth is that such an individual is still struggling with depression and probably doesn’t know how to seek help from their support network.
-In fact, the depressed person might not even realize that they have depression, because they “don’t feel like the depression commercials say they should feel.”
+The truth is that the person is still struggling with depression and doesn’t know how to seek help.
+They might not realize that they have depression because they “don’t feel others say they should feel.”

 Suicide Risk and High-Functioning Depression

 A person with high-functioning depression is like an iceberg.
 We only see the tip, but there is much more going on under the surface.
-And unfortunately, the iceberg analogy doesn’t even really work, because we don’t recognize the tip of the iceberg at all.
-At most, maybe we see an ice cube.
 People with high-functioning depression are just that good at hiding it.